Thatkookooguy/postmortem-demo/enable-comments.md

 ### How to use comments with this theme?

-kibibit's `bulma-theme` supports comments using google's firebase.
+(comments will not be printed when a user tries to print a post) kibibit's `bulma-theme` supports comments using google's firebase.
 In order to enable post comments, you need the following variables:

 ##### in your `_config.yml`